 - Connect the Arduino to your PC through the blue USB cable, and connect the Hiberfaker to your PC through the black USB cable:

 - Open the Arduino IDE environment and set your Serial Monitor to communicate with 19200 bauds with 8N1 and both 'NL & CR' (i.e. \n\r at the end of each API UART command)

-- Upload the Arduino developer-kit project and upload it to the Mega 2560 R3
+- Open the Arduino developer-kit project and upload it to the Mega 2560 R3

 - Check if communication with the modem is working by entering in the Serial Monitor: